RobotecAI/rai/docs/developer_guide.md

         return self.robot.speak(text)

 def state_retriever():
+    """
-    """State retriever used for feeding state information to agent every interation""" return {"temperature": 30, "battery_state": 33}
+    State retriever used for feeding state information to agent every interation.
+    The state can consist of robot's logs, as well as any information that might be useful to the robot's operations and agent's reasoning.
+    """
+    return {"temperature": 30, "battery_state": 33, "logs": [...]}

 ```